Denim on denim? Tank tops? Suits? Here's what we like ... and don't like.

 Then there were more crickets, although there was a collective agreement on the fact that Jesse Pinkman and Aaron Paul can do no wrong.

-How about denim on denim?
-Or as it's affectionately called the "Canadian Tuxedo?"
+2. Denim-on-denim.
+(Or as it's affectionately called the "Canadian Tuxedo.")

 "I LOVE DENIM ON DENIM!"— Leslie, 31.